maarten-pennings/I2C-tool/I2Ctest8266/README.md

 Case 79 PASS
 ```

-We see that case 19 fails.
-When we run with and without clock stretch we see the difference on the logic analyser.
+Case 19 fails.
+When I run with and without clock stretch we see the difference on the logic analyser.
 The problem is that the clock stretch somehow masks the repeated start, so that a read turns into a write!

 ![stretch](../pics/stretch-19.png)

 ![nostretch](../pics/nostretch-19.png)

-We can switch to 2.5.0-beta2.
+I switched to 2.5.0-beta2.
 It includes a suggested fix [5340](https://github.com/esp8266/Arduino/issues/5340) from me.
-An that indeed solves solves this problem.
+An that indeed solves this problem.
 However, read below...

 ![stretch beta fix](../pics/stretch-19-beta.png).